samanshk/calculator_app_flutter/README.md

 # Minimalistic Calculator

 So, let's say you're working on your math and suddenly you feel "woo I need a calculator, erm but the calculators out there are too complex", well here we are, giving you the most minimalistic open source calculator!
 So, what's the deal?
 You get a calculator, also if you know flutter you can add some more good stuff to it to improve your calculating experience!
-(Oh, by the way, this calculator is made in flutter, so you can butter your development!)
+(Oh, by the way, this calculator is made with flutter, so you can butter your development!)

 ## What does this do? 🤔